AlbertoGirardi/AG_Statica/doc/struttura_codice.md

 animation with matplotlib animate

 physics solver -> list of positions and rotation angles -> list of shape matrixes (rotated and shifted) -> used to plot the moving shapes

+## physics solving

+each body --> __call__ function that returns the force in that moment on the body physics solver implemented in the universe, runs over all bodies and generates a list of state vectors state vectors passed to gui for plotting.

+STATE VECTOR  [x,y,vx,vy]